WELCOME

 PNEUMOCOCCAL VACCINE

 The Pneumococcus is a bacterium which, similar to Haemophilus type B, can cause serious blood infections, meningitis, bone and joint infections, but also ear infections.
 The vaccine available for babies has been offered in the US since the year 2000.
 It is given along with the basic series of shots, a total of 4 times in the first 15 months of life (but just 3 times in France).
+The older Prevenar 13 has been replaced with the 15-strain Vaxneuvance, or the 20-strain Prevenar 20.
+The former has not yet been approved in France for infants, though it has been in the USA.

 HEPATITIS B VACCINE (HEP B)